Signals and linear systems in discrete time

 Overall Course Objectives

 The general goal of the course is to introduce theory, analysis, and synthesis of discrete-time signals and systems, as they are used and needed for a broad variety of computer-based DSP applications.
 The students will make quantitative estimations as well as detailed written calculations.
-Exemplary technical applications will be examined in exercises and in Matlab simulations.
+Exemplary technical applications will be examined in exercises and in Matlab/PYTHON simulations.
 Formative feedback will be given on submitted assignments.

 See course description in Danish